Sleeping-Bear-Systems/sleepingbear-monad/README.md

 # sleepingbear-monad

-# This collection of class libraries provides monads for use in fucntional programming in C#.
+# This collection of class libraries provides monads for use in functional programming in C#.